blacksenator/fbcallrouter/README.md

 ### Permanent background processing

 The main concept of this tool is to continuously check incoming calls.
-Therefore it should ideally run permanently as a background process on a single-board computer (e.g. Raspberry Pi) in the home network:
+Therefore it should ideally run permanently as a background process on a single-board computer (e.g. Raspberry Pi) in the home network.
+A corresponding definition file is prepared: [`fbcallrouter.service`](/fbcallrouter.service)

-a) edit `[youruser]` in `fbcallrouter.service` with your device user (e.g. `pi`) and save the file
+a) edit `[youruser]` in this file with your device user (e.g. `pi`) and save the file

 ```console
 nano fbcallrouter.service
 ```

-b) copy the file `fbcallrouter.service` into `/etc/systemd/system`
+b) copy the file into `/etc/systemd/system`

 ```console
 sudo cp fbcallrouter.service /etc/systemd/system/fbcallrouter.service